ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 either from NVIDIA CUDA or AMD ROCm.

-Running a DGL example
+Run a DGL example
 ================================================================================

 Multiple use cases of DGL have been tested and verified.
-A recommended example is a drug discovery pipeline using the ``SE3Transformer``.
+However, a recommended example follows a drug discovery pipeline using the ``SE3Transformer``.
-This detailed procedure and steps to follow are outlined in the `DGL blog <https://rocm.blogs.amd.com/blog/tag/dgl.html>`_.
+This detailed procedure and steps are outlined in the `DGL blog <https://rocm.blogs.amd.com/blog/tag/dgl.html>`_.